Causal Fine-Tuning under Latent Confounded Shift: Experiments

 \paragraph{Datasets.}

-We construct two semi-synthetic experiments based on widely studied sentiment analysis datasets: the Amazon review dataset and the Yelp review dataset~\citep{zhang2015character}.
-The experimental setups are motivated based on~\citep{schrouff2024mind} and~\cite{veitch2021counterfactual}.
-This aims to have full control over how latent-confounded shifts occur between training in-distribution (ID) and testing out-of-distribution (OOD) scenarios via a human-controlled pattern injection, which are otherwise not clear or impossible for unstructured data~\citep{chalupka2017,yuan2023revisiting}.
-We discuss more about the value of doing this in Section \ref{sec:value_of_semi_synthetic_data}.
+We construct two spurious correlation injection attack benchmarks based on widely studied sentiment analysis datasets: Amazon review and Yelp review~\citep{zhang2015character}.
+Prior research suggests that spurious information and dataset artifacts often exist in training data, creating unintended correlations that can hinder generalization~\citep{gururangan2018annotation,sagawa2019distributionally,veitch2021counterfactual,schrouff2024mind, shaib2025learning}.
+Motivated by these findings, we inject controlled confounders into these datasets to replicate and amplify such effects in a systematic and reproducible way.
+We emphasize that our goal is not to cover all real-world distribution shifts, but to isolate a latent-confounded mechanism that commonly arises during fine-tuning (spurious cues aligned with labels) and may invert at deployment.
+We further discuss the value of this design in Appendix~\ref{sec:value_of_semi_synthetic_data}, and explain why we do not rely on generative tools such as GPT for evaluation in Appendix~\ref{sec:gpt_stress_test}.

-\paragraph{Baselines and Our Methods.} We compare our algorithm with the following baselines: (1) \textbf{SFT0}, which involves training a linear classifier on a frozen sentence representation extracted directly from PLMs; (2) \textbf{SFT} \citep{vapnik1998statistical}, the typical transfer learning strategy with PLMs, considered as a very strong baseline (equivalent to performing ERM); (3) \textbf{WSA} \citep{izmailov2018averaging,athiwaratkun2018there}, which averages multiple points along the SGD trajectory to achieve a more robust classifier; and (4) \textbf{WISE} \citep{wortsman2022robust}, which interpolates the parameters of PLMs and a fine-tuned model to enhance generalization.
+\paragraph{Baselines and Our Methods.} All models were initialized with BERT \cite{kenton2019bert}.
+We compare our algorithm with the following baselines: (1) \textbf{SFT0}, which involves training a linear classifier on a frozen sentence representation extracted directly from PLMs; (2) \textbf{SFT} \citep{vapnik1999overview}, the typical transfer learning strategy with PLMs, considered a very strong baseline (equivalent to performing ERM); (3) \textbf{SWA} \citep{izmailov2018averaging,athiwaratkun2019there}, which averages multiple points along the SGD trajectory to achieve a more robust classifier; and (4) \textbf{WISE} \citep{wortsman2022robust}, which interpolates the parameters of PLMs and a fine-tuned model to enhance generalization.

-Our proposed \textbf{CFT} algorithm follows the exact setup described in Section \ref{sec:structural_assumption_ctl}.
+Our proposed \textbf{CFT} algorithm is guided by the setup described in Section \ref{sec:structural_assumption_ctl}.
 To analyze the impact of different representations, we implemented three additional variations of CFT: (1) \textbf{CFT-N} uses both $\Phi$ and $C$ to predict $Y$ without applying the adjustment formula from Theorem \ref{theorem:identification_ctl}, leaving a causal path between $\Phi$ and $Y$ unblocked; (2) \textbf{CFT-C} uses the estimated high-level causal variable $C$ to predict $Y$; and (3) \textbf{CFT-$\Phi$} directly uses low-level spurious features $\Phi$ to predict $Y$.

 \paragraph{Experimental Setup.}